Aesfrost/ZPIC_OmpSs2/README.md

 -DTEST Print the simulation timing and other information in a CSV friendly format.
 Disable all reporting and other terminal outputs
 ```
 ```
--DENABLE_ADVISE Enable CUDA MemAdvise routines to guide the Unified Memory System.
+-DENABLE_ADVISE Enable CUDA MemAdvise routines to guide the Unified Memory System (on by default).
 Any OpenACC versions.
 ```
 ```
--DENABLE_PREFETCH (or make prefetch) Enable CUDA MemPrefetch routines (experimental)
+-DENABLE_PREFETCH (or make prefetch) Enable CUDA MemPrefetch routines (experimental).
+Only the pure OpenACC support this feature.
 ```
 ```
--DENABLE_AFFINITY (or make affinity) Enable the use of device affinity (schedule tasks based on the data location).
+-DENABLE_AFFINITY (or make affinity) Enable the use of device affinity (the runtime schedule openacc tasks based on the data location).
 Otherwise, Nanos6 runtime only uses 1 GPU.
-OmpSs@OpenACC version only.
+Only supported by OmpSs@OpenACC
 ```

 ### Commands